 Isolating virtualized resources in containers and VMs prevents data leaks and ensures that security issues with one application or microservice do not affect another.
 However, doing so comes with a performance cost as applications scale–a necessity for financial institutions that embrace compute-intensive processes like real-time analytics or Blockchain technology.
 Because containers and VMs require developers to provision resources ahead of time, a choice must be made between overprovisioning and wasting resources or underprovisioning and risking outages and congestion.

 The Future of Finance: Use Cases and Success Stories

-Azion’s Edge Computing Platform brings serverless computing to the edge, maximizing the scalability, availability, and cost-efficiency of edge computing.
+Azion’s Edge Platform brings serverless computing to the edge, maximizing the scalability, availability, and cost-efficiency of edge computing.
 Along with low latency and security, these qualities are indispensable for financial companies, who can use our services to enhance the customer experience and gain a competitive advantage.

 - Personalized digital signage and targeted campaigns

 - Real-time analytics and fraud detection